karendu8180/Data612/README.md

 #HW2
-I was using the State_Drug_Utilization_Data_2010 provided by Dr.AbdelRahman for HW2. df.head() is showing tht top rows of the data. date= df ['Quarter Begin Date'].max() is find the max date of this column. df['difference']= (df ['Quarter Begin Date'].max()-df ['Quarter Begin Date']).dt.days is subtracting the max date to every date of the data. df['daytomonth']=(df['difference']/30) is coverting the days to months. df.to_csv('df_clean.csv', index=False) is saving the data to csv file.
+I was using the State_Drug_Utilization_Data_2010 provided by Dr.AbdelRahman for HW2. df.head() is showing the top rows of the data. date= df ['Quarter Begin Date'].max() is find the max date of this column. df['difference']= (df ['Quarter Begin Date'].max()-df ['Quarter Begin Date']).dt.days is subtracting the max date to every date of the data. df['daytomonth']=(df['difference']/30) is coverting the days to months. df.to_csv('df_clean.csv', index=False) is saving the data to csv file.

+#HW3
+I was using the baseballdatabank-master/Salaries provided by Dr.AbdelRahman for HW3 df.head() is showing the top rows of the data. df['salary2']= (df ['salary']/100000) is creating a new column to make the number size smaller hist, ax = plt.subplots() is using the distplot function from seaborn to create our plot. den, ax = plt.subplots() is creating a density plot for the data. hist_den_rug, ax = plt.subplots() is creating a rug plot for the data. count, ax = plt.subplots() is creating a count plot for the data.